Fairchild Republic A-10 Thunderbolt II: Weapons

-The A-10's primary built-in weapon is the 30×173 mm GAU-8/A Avenger autocannon.
+The A-10's primary built-in weapon is the 30×173 mm GAU-8/A Avenger autocannon made by General Electric.
 One of the most powerful aircraft cannons ever flown, the GAU-8 is a hydraulically driven seven-barrel rotary cannon designed for the anti-tank role with a high rate of fire.
 The original design could be switched by the pilot to 2,100 or 4,200 depleted uranium armor-piercing shells per minute; this was later changed to a fixed rate of 3,900 rounds per minute.
 The cannon takes about a half second to spin up to its maximum rate of fire, firing 50 rounds during the first second, and 65 or 70 rounds per second thereafter.
 It is accurate enough to place 80 percent of its shots within a 40-foot (12.4 m) diameter circle from 4,000 feet (1,220 m) while in flight.
 The GAU-8 is optimized for a slant range of 4000 ft with the A-10 in a 30-degree dive.